GreenSaladLeaf/Bike-Share/README.md

 ORDER BY
   station_name
 ```
-- There are no overlapping in time for there station ids, station ids that start with '21-' are the newer ones.
+**Results**:
+- IDs with a '21-' prefix are confirmed as newer entries without overlapping timeframes.

 **Example Results**: